 - WordPress.com is a commercial platform that runs on a modified version of WordPress.
 WordPress.com hosts your blog or website, so you don't need to deal with installing it on a server yourself.

-If you or your organization self-host Wordpress, you'll be able to embed Datawrapper charts, maps & tables with the normal embed code.
+If you or your organization self-host WordPress, you can embed Datawrapper charts, maps & tables with the normal embed code.
 So if you see the option to add HTML code to your posts, simply copy & paste the "Responsive iFrame" embed code into your site's HTML.
 Then, the interactive Datawrapper chart will appear automatically.
 (You might need an additional plugin for handling embeds.)

 You can also use the WordPress Datawrapper plugin that we explain in the next part:

 To quickly embed Datawrapper visualizations on WordPress.com, you'll first need to install the Datawrapper oEmbed plugin.
 Please note that you need a WordPress.com Business plan or up to install plugins.

 To do so, log in, then go to My Site > Tools > Plugins and search for "Datawrapper": Click on the result, then "Install now" or "Activate".
 Now you successfully installed the Datawrapper oEmbed plugin.